emartech/ezlog/README.md

 * It emits two log messages per job run; one when the job is started and another one when the job is finished (successfully or unsuccessfuly).
 * It measures the time it took to execute the job and appends the benchmark information to the final log message.
-* It adds all basic information about the job (worker, queue, JID, created_at, enqueued_at) to the log context so all log messages emitted during the execution of the job will contain this information.
+* It adds all basic information about the job (worker, queue, JID, created_at, enqueued_at, run_count) to the log context so all log messages emitted during the execution of the job will contain this information.
 * It also adds all of the job's parameters (by name) to the log context, which means that all log messages emitted during the execution of the job will contain this information as well.